All Episodes

 But why would you believe that's happening?

-What will what would bring you to the twisted and unrealistic assumption that the reason he was doing it would be nutty if you knew it?
+What would bring you to the twisted and unrealistic assumption that the reason he was doing it would be nutty if you knew it?

 It's not like he's got some big track record of doing things that nutty.

-I mean, he's done things that are fun, you know, in his personal life, but nothing like nothing nutty in this this class, nothing like that.
+I mean, he's done things that are fun, you know, in his personal life, but nothing nutty in this class, nothing like that.

 So it seems to me that there is an RFK Jr.